Jayasurya-15-coder/SERIAL-IN-SERIAL-OUT-SHIFTREGISTER/README.md

 ### NAME:JAYASURYA B
 ### REG NO.:24001758
-### EXP-7 SYNCHRONOUS-UP-COUNTER
+### EXP-6 SERIAL-IN-SERIAL-OUT-SHIFTREGISTER

 # AIM:

-To implement 4 bit synchronous up counter and validate functionality.
+To implement  SISO Shift Register using verilog and validating their functionality using their functional tables

 # SOFTWARE REQUIRED: